jscrane/uC-Makefile/README.md

 - SKETCH (e.g., Blink.ino)
 - SOURCES (e.g., foo.cpp bar.c)
 - CPPFLAGS (e.g., local #defines)
-- PROCESSOR_FAMILY (required for Launchpads, defaults to avr for Arduino)
 - LIBRARY_PATH (additions to the default Arduino search-path for libraries)
 - LIBRARIES (any other libraries required, not #included in the sketch)